ucsb-cs56-projects/cs56-games-treasure-hunter/README.md

 -Player.java contains the code for the actual implementation of the player.
 Any problem occurring with the player moving in the wrong direction or not being created, a look should be taken at this file.

+-PlayerTest.java contains JUnit tests for the Player class.
+You can run it using ant test

+-MessageThread.java contains a thread class that allows the "treasure found" message to disappear after 5 seconds.

 # Running the Game
 ==================